 - Create an intent, a MnS Consumer request to create a new intent on the MnS producer.

-- Activate an intent, MnS Consumer request to activate an intent on the MnS producer when the intent is suspended.

-- De-activate an intent, MnS consumer request to de-activate an intent on the MnS producer for a temporary suspension.

 - Delete an intent, MnS Consumer request to remove an intent on the MnS producer.

 - Modify an intent, MnS Consumer request to modify the content of the intent (e.g. optimization goal) on the MnS producer.

-- Query an intent, MnS Consumer request to return the content and state (e.g. active, inactive) of the intent on the MnS producer.
+- Query an intent, MnS Consumer request to return the attribute and state (e.g. fulfillStatus and other status) of the intent on the MnS producer.